Evil Star (novel): Plot summary

 Reunited with Matt, Richard reveals that the kidnapping was conducted to prevent Matt from reaching the Hotel Europa.
 Based on the Salamanda's knowledge of their movements, Matt and Richard deduce that there is a traitor in the Nexus tipping him off.
 At the village, it is learned that the gate is located somewhere in the Nazca Desert.
 Matt, Richard and Pedro travel to the Nazca Desert with Professor Joanna Chambers, an expert on everything Peruvian, and Matt realises that the Nazca lines are the second gate.
-The gate will only open once all the stars align with each of the drawings, however, the gate has been constructed such that the stars will never all align at once, and in this case, the star Cygnus is not in its proper position.
+The gate will only open once all the stars align with each of the drawings; however, the gate has been constructed such that the stars will never all align at once, and in this case, the star Cygnus is not in its proper position.
 However, Salamanda has sent a satellite as a substitute star, an evil star, to open the gate.

 Matt and Pedro break into Salamanda's media headquarters with the aid of the Incas in an attempt to stop his plan, by destroying the radio mast controlling the satellite.
-At the control center, it is revealed that Fabian is the traitor in the Nexus, having believed it was pointless to try and stop the opening of the gate.
+At the control centre, it is revealed that Fabian is the traitor in the Nexus, having believed it was pointless to try and stop the opening of the gate.
 Rodriguez then bursts into the room and shoots Fabian when he tries to stop Matt and Richard from being killed.
 The radio mast is destroyed and falls into the building, flattening Rodriguez.
 In his dying moments, Fabian reveals that Salamanda had taken control of the satellite once it was in range, using a different satellite dish out in the desert.

 Atoc takes Matt and Pedro on a helicopter to the dish, but the helicopter crashes, killing Atoc and breaking Pedro's ankle.
 Matt has no choice but to stop the gate from being opened alone.
 He manages to trigger his power, destroying the dish and trailer Salamanda is using, and kills Salamanda when he shoots at Matt by deflecting two bullets back to him.
-However, Matt realises the satellite will still be continuing on its trajectory, opening the Gate.
+However, Matt realises that the satellite will still be continuing on its trajectory, opening the Gate.
 The Nazca lines crack open and an army of demons arise, before the King of the Old Ones climbs out.
 Matt uses the full extent of his powers against the demons but the King of the Old Ones punches Matt into a coma.
 The Old Ones, biding their time, temporarily hide from the universe.